 Dr Apps teaches biomechanics modules to Undergraduate and Postgraduate students and is the year tutor to first year Sport and Exercise Science students.
-Currently, she is module leader of Experimental Biomechanics (SPOR20042) and contributes to the Principle of Biomechanics (SPOR10042), Applied Biomechanics (SPOR30042), Biomechanics of Optimal Performance (SPOR40291) and Sport Science in Action (SPOR40041) modules.
+Currently, she is module leader of Analysis of Human Movement (SPOR20042) and contributes to the Introduction to Human Movement Science (SPOR10042), Applied Human Movement for Sport (SPOR30042), and Sport Science in Action (SPOR40041) modules.
 Dr Apps is part of the Sport Performance research group within the Sport, Health and Performance Enhancement (SHAPE) Research Centre.

 Dr Apps obtained a BSc in Anatomy and Human Biology from the University of Liverpool, and then obtained an MSc from Liverpool John Moores University.
 Dr Apps completed her Ph.D in biomechanics from Liverpool John Moores University, which was partly studied at Li Ning (China) Sports Goods Co.
 Ltd. Prior to joining NTU Dr Apps was a teaching assistant and research officer at Liverpool John Moores University.